softwarecreations/mongo-hacker/README.md

 4. Paste
 5. Edit
 6. Copy
-7. Switch back to correct `mongosh` terminal (remember you might have a few running)
+7. Switch back to correct `mongosh` terminal (you probably have multiple terminals running)
 8. Paste

 # To install `mongo-hacker-modern`, run